vallejoj/WorkshopTemplate/LabGuide200.md

 ## Required Artifacts

-- The following lab requires an Oracle Public Cloud account that will be supplied by your instructor.

-- This lab assumes that you have completed the previous lab in this series.
+- This lab assumes that you have completed the [lab 100](/LabGuide100.md).

 # Add Create and Edit Pages